Xijiang1997/BOOST-Ising/README.md

-# BOOST-Potts
+# BOOST-Ising

-BOOST-Potts is a method to detect genes with spatial expression patterns (SE genes) in spatial transcriptomics datasets.
+BOOST-Ising is a method to detect genes with spatial expression patterns (SE genes) in spatial transcriptomics datasets.
 It is a Bayesian modeling framework for the analysis of single-gene count data on a large-scale lattice defined by a number of array spots.
-For each gene, expression counts are clustered into two groups - high-expression level and low-expression level, and spatial pattern is defined by the interaction between these two groups in Potts model.
+For each gene, expression counts are clustered into two groups - high-expression level and low-expression level, and spatial pattern is defined by the interaction between these two groups in a modified Ising model.

-# How to use BOOST-Potts functions
+# How to use BOOST-Ising functions

 We use `MouseOB dataset` (Spatial Transcriptomics assay of a slice of Mouse Olfactory Bulb) as an example.
 This dataset can be found in data file.